manassaloi/manassaloi.github.io/_posts/2017-07-12-help-our-numbers-went-down-yesterday.markdown

 Did any new build go out yesterday?
 I would open Crashlytics* to see crash rate and if there was any spike in it

-3. **What does yesterday’s hourly data say**?
-Checking this report is always the easiest way to confirm if something broke.
+3. **What does yesterday’s hourly data say?** Checking this report is always the easiest way to confirm if something broke.

 Example: Between 2PM to 5PM there were no transactions recorded.
 It means something happened during that period which let to overall conversion drop.